Family Law Lawyer Discusses Living Separate and Apart in Pennsylvania

 While no conclusive definition/test exists to satisfy this term, what is important is that the couple is living separate lives.
 If the parties engage in sexual relations, this does not by itself indicate that the parties resumed the marital relationship.

 If a complaint in divorce is filed by one party, a presumption arises that the parties are living separate and apart not later than the date the complaint was served on the other party.
-This means that it shall be presumed that the parties are separated at least as of the date the complaint was filed and served.
+This means it shall be presumed that the parties are separated at least as of the date the complaint was filed and served.

-How Does This Differ From Divorce?
+How Does This Differ From Divorce in Pennsylvania?

-When the spouse can prove that the parties have continuously lived separate and apart for at least one year, the court may grant the decree in divorce even without the consent of the other spouse.
+When the spouse can prove that the parties have continuously lived separate and apart for at least one year, the court may grant the decree of divorce even without the consent of the other spouse.

 What Is a Separation Agreement and Is It Right for Me?